RohitBN/Screenshooter-R2/README.md

 # Screenshooter-R2
 Screenshooter is very simple to use, screenshot taking utility

-click on Screenshooter2.zip to download files
+click on Screenshooter2.zip to download program

 Change Log:
 New improved UI in JavaFX